-- 2. In 1863 two battles occurred that moved the Union forward to complete victory over the Confederacy.
+- C 1.
+This engagement brought the war to the civilian population in the South and divided the South into small portions, with the victory also uniting the Republican Party behind Lincoln in 1864. - a 2.
+In 1863 two battles occurred that moved the Union forward to complete victory over the Confederacy.
 One of the two occurred in the west.
 Following six weeks of siege and near starvation the city fell, completing the Union control of the Mississippi River.
 With this victory by U.S. Grant, the Mississippi River now divided the Confederacy and united the North with the Gulf of Mexico. - 3.
 The Western campaign was crucial to victory for the Union because it would enable the North to reach into the interior of the South.
 In April 1862, the South seemed to be winning over the North at this battle, but the Union received 25,000 reinforcements overnight and pushed back the Southern forces with heavy losses on both sides. - 4.
 John Brown, when in Kansas, and his followers murdered and mutilated five pro-slavery settlers in retaliation for pro-slavery forces' "sack of Lawrence."
-In 1859, he led a raid on the arsenal at this location, a raid that led the South to assume that the North was dominated by people intent on destroying the South - 5.
+In 1859, he led a raid on the arsenal at this location, a raid that led the South to assume that the North was dominated by people intent on destroying the South - d 5.
 Following this engagement in April 1861, four more slave states left the Union.
 Lincoln informed the South he would send supplies (but not troops or munitions), but the South bombed the federal installation in the harbor for two days until it surrendered:

-Quiz Jc-1301 Continued
+Review Quiz C-1301 Continued